White Noise (novel): Religion

-Cultural references

-The band The Airborne Toxic Event took their name from the novel.

-Interpol released a single, "The Heinrich Maneuver," the title of which is an apparent reference to Jack's son.

-The 2023 Ohio train derailment has been compared to the events of the second half of the novel, including its exact setting and circumstances.

 Film adaptation

-The rights to film the novel were acquired by HBO and later by James L. Brooks's Gracie Films, and then again in 1999 by Sonnenfeld/Josephson with Barry Sonnenfeld set to direct, but the option lapsed.
+The rights to film the novel were first acquired by HBO, and later by James L. Brooks's Gracie Films, and then again in 1999 by Sonnenfeld/Josephson with Barry Sonnenfeld set to direct, but the option lapsed.
 In 2016, Uri Singer acquired the rights and pushed the project into development.

-In 2021, it was announced that Noah Baumbach would write and direct the adaptation for Netflix starring Adam Driver and Greta Gerwig.
+In 2021, it was announced that Noah Baumbach would write and direct the film for Netflix, starring Adam Driver and Greta Gerwig.